This is my first project on Frontend Mentor and I am very curious what people think of my code. Thanks in advance for your reply!

 First HTML CSS Exercise, would love some feedback!
 Like: Wondering if this is the correct way to make it responsive.
 If I could improve the splitting up of elements.
 Make it more readable.

-@chri55Posted about 4 years agoHi Stoefy,
+@chri55Posted over 4 years agoHi Stoefy,

 You have the right idea so far, where the elements stack once they hit the media query size.
 Good work on that!
 You also did a great job at matching the design colors and styles, and your use of great semantic HTML is a plus.
 One thing I would say to improve readability would be to split up the long